-2.8.1.8Nominating Committee
+2.8.1.7 Nominating Committee

-Membership consists of six faculty members elected by the faculty, two from each division.
+Membership consists of three faculty members elected by the faculty, one from each division.

 a.
-To provide nominations for all vacancies on faculty committees and for all officers elected by the faculty, including but not limited to, nominations for the Social Judicial Panel, the Academic Judicial Board, Faculty Constituent Representatives to the Board of Trustees, and any ad hoc committees for which elected faculty representation is requested by the Board of Trustees, the College President, or the Provost.
+To provide nominations for all vacancies on faculty committees and for all officers elected by the faculty, including but not limited to, nominations for the Social Judicial Panel, the Academic Judicial Board, Faculty Constituent Representatives to the Board of Trustees, and any ad hoc committees for which elected faculty representation is requested by the Board of Trustees, the president, or the provost.

-The Nominating Committee should provide a mechanism whereby faculty members may nominate themselves for election to committees and should consider divisional representation when making its nominations for committees.
+The committee should provide a mechanism whereby faculty members may nominate themselves for election to committees and should consider divisional representation when making its nominations for committees.

-b.
-To present its annual slate of nominees for the following academic year no later than the next to last regular faculty meeting of an academic year.
+- b.
+To present its annual slate of nominees for the following academic year no later than the next to last regular faculty meeting of an academic year. - c.

-- c.
 In all elections, the committee will create an official ballot for faculty members to cast their votes.
-Normally, the committee will distribute an electronic ballot via an on-line voting system that will confidentially record each faculty member's vote before results are made available to the committee chair and Provost.
-Alternatively, the committee may distribute through campus mail a paper ballot on which faculty members will cast their votes before returning them in a sealed envelope to the Provost. - d.
+Normally, the committee will distribute an electronic ballot via an on-line voting system that will confidentially record each faculty member's vote before results are made available to the committee chair and provost.
+Alternatively, the committee may distribute through campus mail a paper ballot on which faculty members will cast their votes before returning them in a sealed envelope to the provost. - d.
 To provide to the Nominations and Honorary Degrees Committee of the Board of Trustees the faculty's nominee(s) for the award of an honorary degree.

-2.8.1.9 Wescoe School Academic Policy and Curriculum Committee

-Membership includes four faculty elected by the faculty, up to three department chairs appointed by the President, and two students enrolled in the Wescoe School (one of whom must be from a degree completion program) who are appointed by the Dean of the Wescoe School.
-The Provost and the Dean of the Wescoe School are ex officio members of the committee.
-Department chairs must be chosen from departments that contribute to degrees offered through the Wescoe School, and elected faculty must have taught a course through the Wescoe School within the last two years.
+2.8.1.8 Graduate and Continuing Education Academic Policy and Curriculum Committee Membership includes four faculty elected by the faculty, one department chair appointed by the provost, and two students enrolled in the Division of Graduate and Continuing Education (one of whom must be from an undergraduate degree completion program and the other from a graduate program) who are appointed by the vice president and executive director of graduate and continuing education at the recommendation of the dean of graduate studies and dean of continuing education.
+The provost, vice president and executive director, registrar, dean of graduate studies and dean of continuing studies are ex officio members of the committee with voice but not vote.
+Department chairs must be chosen from departments that contribute to degrees offered through the Division of Graduate and Continuing Education, and elected faculty must have taught a course through the Division of Graduate and Continuing Education within the last two years.
 Elected faculty will serve staggered three-year terms.
-The chair of the committee will be chosen by the committee from among the elected faculty members of the committee at its first meeting of the academic year.

-To recommend to the full faculty policy and curricula for the Wescoe School as the Academic Policy Committee and the Curriculum Committee attend to the traditional day programs.
+To recommend to the full faculty policy and curricula for the Division of Graduate and Continuing Education as the Academic Policy Committee and the Curriculum Committee attend to the traditional day programs.

-2.8.1.10 Writing Program Committee
+2.8.1.9 Writing Program Committee